Quantization of Pseudoclassical Systems in the Schr\"odinger Realization: Discussion and Conclusions

 \section{Discussion and Conclusions}

-The Schr\"odinger realization of the quantized pseudoclassical theories has been little studied in comparison to the path integral quantization.
-The existence of the Schr\"odinger realization has been assumed by Bordi, Casalbuoni, and Barducci \cite{Bordi:1980aj,Barducci:1980rx}, who also first found the physical states given in Eq.~(\ref{eq:halfDoFstate}).
-Delbourgo \cite{Delbourgo:1987ye} considered nonrelativistic spin systems represented by the Schr\"odinger picture quantum mechanics of two anticommuting variables, and relativistic systems represented by four anticommuting variables.
+Quantized pseudoclassical systems in the Schr\"odinger realization using the generalized Gupta-Bleuler method exhibit rich interdependences among the reality of the variables, the Grassmann parity of the wave functions, and the split between physical and ghost states, though this structure has heretofore been hidden because the quantization of pseudoclassical theories in the Schr\"odinger realization has been relatively less studied in comparison to the path integral quantization.
+The existence of the Schr\"odinger realization has been assumed by Bordi, Casalbuoni, and Barducci,\cite{Bordi:1980aj,Barducci:1980rx} who also first found the physical states given in Eq.~(\ref{eq:halfDoFstate}), and by Manko\v{c} Bor\v{s}tnik.\cite{MankocBorstnik:1992np} Delbourgo \cite{Delbourgo:1987ye} considered nonrelativistic spin systems represented by the Schr\"odinger picture quantum mechanics of two anticommuting variables, and relativistic systems represented by four anticommuting variables.
 He also considered more general involutions on these variables.

+The present quantization of pseudoclassical theories in the Schr\"odinger realization using Dirac's machinery for constrained systems appears to be the first to examine these systems not purely in terms of operators and their representations, but also to construct explicit wave functions and an explicit indefinite inner product, and to examine the adjointness properties of the operators under that inner product following from the involution properties of the Grassmann variables.
+The present quantization also explicitly realizes the Dirac-K\"ahler formulation of fermions in the language of Grassmann calculus rather than differential forms; the two descriptions are isomorphic.